 Your humility may not be as deep and sincere as you might like.
 But you can still use some tactical deception and adopt an attitude of humility.
 If backing down helps avoid a conflict, you win.
 You can’t stop someone from baiting you.
 But you can refuse to take the bait.

-Though humans can’t always be trusted to stop attacking a person no longer competing for dominance, the strategy sometimes works.
+Though we can’t always trust humans to stop attacking a person no longer competing for dominance, the strategy sometimes works.
 So if the conflict is about perception of honor or justice; conceding dominance, and de-escalation of conflict tactics may resolve it.
 Or at least enough so that you can leave the situation, and move on.

 Asserting dominance, escalation of conflict, can be just the thing